nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User enters input wrongly

   * 2a1.
 System shows a message showing the proper input format.

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should be able to hold up to 1000 musician contacts without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks fast using text commands.
-4. The GUI should be intuitive enough for musicians who are not IT-savvy.
+1. The GUI should be intuitive enough for musicians who are not IT-savvy.
-5. The response to any use action should become visible within 5 seconds.
+1. The response to any use action should become visible within 1 second.
-6. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.

 ### Glossary